A DRL solution to help reduce the cost in waiting time of securing a traffic light for cyclists: Results

 As expected, the \textit{unsecured} approach does better than all the other ones.
 Unlike other curves, the \textit{unsecured}'s one is flat and changes little with traffic.
 The traffic is indeed not strong enough to saturate the road graph in this configuration.
 All vehicles waiting at a red phase are able to cross the intersection on the first green phase they are granted.
 Adding green phases dedicated to cyclists increases the occupancy rate of lanes since car lanes and bike lanes on the same axis are then emptied successively.

-As expected, the worst approach is the \textit{static secured} one.
+The worst approach is the \textit{static secured} one.
 Doubling the duration of the traffic light's cycle results in an explosion of the waiting time, as each lane has to wait longer between two green phases.
-Reducing green phase durations to 20s increases the average waiting time even further, with lanes becoming more saturated because they don't have enough time to empty during their green phases.
+Reducing green phase durations to 20s increases the mean waiting time even further, with lanes becoming more saturated because they don't have enough time to empty during their green phases.

 \textit{actuated} does much better than the \textit{static secured} approach whatever the time of the day, and handles the double car-bike peak at 19:00 with much greater ease.
 As the green phases duration are adapted to the traffic situation, the lanes are much less saturated.
 The green light time wasted for empty lanes is greatly reduced.